Lotteries by country: India

 There are many lottery games that take place in India, all of which are run by state government organizations under the rules and regulations of the federal government.
 Before 1967 private lotteries were allowed but were later banned in favour for state lotteries.

-State governments such as those of Kerala, Punjab, Goa and Sikkim, run their own lottery departments and conduct weekly lottery draws and occasional bumper lottery draws.
+State governments such as those of Kerala, Punjab, Nagaland, Goa and Sikkim, run their own lottery departments and conduct weekly lottery draws and occasional bumper lottery draws.
 Government lottery is currently legal in 13 Indian states.

 Kerala State Lotteries, established in 1967, under the lottery department by the Government of Kerala was the first of its kind in India.
 The department was successful and has grown throughout the state of Kerala by contributing to the needful and became the role model for other states for starting their own lotteries.
 According to the department, it had a profit of Rs 788.42 crore in the 2013-14 financial year, the largest ever, while it made Rs 681.76 crore in profit in 2012-13.
 When the state lottery was started in 1967, the total revenue from sales was only Rs 20 lakh.
 The profit alone touched Rs 625.74 crore in 2009-2010 and Rs 557.69 crore in 2010-2011.
 The department now boasts of more than 35,000 authorized agents and over 100,000 retail sellers.
+It is currently the largest lottery network in India with thousands of agents and vendors involved.

 The Kerala lottery was created as a mean to generate revenue to help the poor and the needy belonging to marginalized sections of society.
 The profits from state lotteries sponsor several welfare programs.
 One of these is the Karunya Benevolent Fund Scheme that provides financial assistance to under-privileged people suffering from acute ailments like Cancer, Haemophilia, Kidney and Heart diseases and for Palliative Care.

 Regardless of the different regulations of the states, it is required to be at least 18 years old to be allowed to play the lottery, no matter whether online or offline, in India.

 On January 8, 2003, the state government of Tamil Nadu banned the sale of all forms of lottery by agencies from and outside the state.
 This ban has been upheld by successive governments.
 But it has been withdrawn and for the last few years Kerala and all other State Government lotteries are being sold in Tamil Nadu.

 In the states where lotteries are banned some players search for online alternatives giving way for online lotteries in India.
 Legislation is different from state to state where states like Punjab have legislation for online lotteries and states like Bihar have set up explicit bans on all lotteries.